Are you thinking of what a beard fade might look like? Adding a fade to your beard style is a great way to boost your look.

 The beard fade has become the “on trend” standard for the modern barber.
 The unique blending technique creates a smooth transition between different facial hair lengths, giving beards a sleek look.

-Beard trimmers and facial scissors can help you blend out hair along your ears and temples to get the faded style.
-Learn more about how to do it and selecting the best style for yourself.
+Beard trimmers and facial scissors can help you blend hair along your ears and temples to get the faded style.
+Learn more about how to do it and select your best style.
 Keep reading.

 How to Rock a Trendy Beard Fade

-When done right, this ultra-neat, smooth shaven look is quite precise and adds contrast to a long beard.
+When done right, this ultra-neat, smooth shaven look is precise and contrasts a long beard.
 However, you can have both using the faded beard technique.

 Full Beard vs Faded Beard